JLC2141/intro_to_cli/README.md

 cd
 ```

-I only mean to cover this topic because you may accidentally enter cd and be navigated away from our base working directory (/workspaces/intro_to_cli).
+I only mean to cover this topic because you may accidentally enter `cd`, only, and be navigated away from our **base directory** (/workspaces/intro_to_cli).

 Don't panic!
-With the knowledge you gained so far, how would you navigate back to the base working directory?
+With the knowledge you gained so far, how would you navigate back to the **base directory**?

 <details>
 <summary>Reveal solution, here</summary>